Cebu City: Sports

 The Cebu Schools Athletic Foundation, Inc. is based in the city.
 Its member schools are located within the Metro Cebu area.
 It is often considered one of the Philippines' strongest college sports league.

 The city has an active boxing scene.
 ALA Gym, one of the most famous boxing gyms in the Philippines, is based in the city, at the Banilad district.
 In addition, ALA Gym's promotion arm, the ALA Promotions, organizes the Pinoy Pride boxing series.

 The Aboitiz Football Cup is the longest-running association football competition in Cebu.
-The cup has been considered to be one of the most prestigious association football tournaments in the Philippines.
 The tournament is organized and supported by the Aboitiz family, one of the Philippines' richest families, and owners of one of the Philippines' largest conglomerates, the Aboitiz Equity Ventures.

-The Cebu City Sharks is currently the only professional basketball team that is based in the city.
-The team plays in the South Division of the Maharlika Pilipinas Basketball League (MPBL).
-The team plays its home games at the Hoops Dome in nearby Lapu-Lapu and at the USJ-R Coliseum, located in Barangay Basak Pardo.
+The Cebu F.C. is the only professional sports club based in the city.
+It has played in the Philippines Football League (PFL) in 2021.

-The Cebu F.C. is a professional football club in the Philippines Football League (PFL), and will begin play in 2021.
 The club is the second professional football club to be based in Cebu, after Global F.C., which also played in the PFL.
 The club plays its home games at the Dynamic Herb Sports Complex in nearby Talisay.

+The city has cultivated emerging sports and flourished in which Cebu Flag Football League, or known as CFFL, is an amateur sports league for flag football.
+The association has partnered with Flag Football Philippines (FFP) in bringing the game of flag football in the country.

 Former professional sports teams include the following: